Johann Most: Life in the United States

 Encouraged by news of labor struggles and industrial disputes in the United States, Most emigrated to the US upon his release from prison in 1882.
 He promptly began agitating in his adopted land among other German émigrés.
 Among his associates was August Spies, one of the anarchists hanged for conspiracy in the Haymarket Square bombing, in whose desk police found an 1884 letter from Most promising a shipment of "medicine," his code word for dynamite.

 Most resumed the publication of the Freiheit in New York.
 He was imprisoned in 1886, again in 1887, and in 1902, the last time for two months for publishing after the assassination of President McKinley an editorial in which he argued that it was no crime to kill a ruler.

-"Whoever looks at America will see: the ship is powered by stupidity, corruption, or prejudice," Most said.
+He said: "Whoever looks at America will see: the ship is powered by stupidity, corruption, or prejudice."
 Most initially advocated traditional collectivist anarchism, but later embraced anarchist communism.
-Most was famous for stating the concept of the Propaganda of the Deed (Attentat): "The existing system will be quickest and most radically overthrown by the annihilation of its exponents.
+Most was famous for stating the concept of the "propaganda of the deed" (Attentat): "The existing system will be quickest and most radically overthrown by the annihilation of its exponents.
 Therefore, massacres of the enemies of the people must be set in motion."

-Most is best known for a pamphlet published in 1885: The Science of Revolutionary Warfare, a how-to manual on the subject of bomb-making which earned the author the moniker "Dynamost."
+Most is best known for a pamphlet published in 1885: The Science of Revolutionary Warfare, a how-to manual on the subject of bomb-making which earned the author the moniker "Dynamost".
 A gifted orator, Most propagated these ideas throughout Marxist and anarchist circles in the United States and attracted many adherents, most notably Emma Goldman and Alexander Berkman.

-Inspired by Most's theories of Attentat, Emma Goldman and Alexander Berkman, enraged by the deaths of workers during the Homestead strike, put words into action with Berkman's attempted assassination of Homestead factory manager Henry Clay Frick in 1892.
+Inspired by Most's theories of attentat, Goldman and Berkman, enraged by the deaths of workers during the Homestead strike, put words into action with Berkman's attempted assassination of Homestead factory manager Henry Clay Frick in 1892.
 Berkman and Goldman were soon disillusioned as Most became one of Berkman's most outspoken critics.
 In Freiheit, Most attacked both Goldman and Berkman, implying Berkman's act was designed to arouse sympathy for Frick.

 Goldman's biographer Alice Wexler suggests that Most's criticisms may have been inspired by jealousy of Berkman.
 Goldman was enraged, and demanded that Most prove his insinuations.
 When he refused to respond, she confronted him at next lecture.
 After he refused to speak to her, she lashed him across the face with a horsewhip, broke the whip over her knee, then threw the pieces at him.
 She later regretted her assault, confiding to a friend, "At the age of twenty-three, one does not reason."

 Most was in Cincinnati, Ohio, to give a speech when he fell ill.
 He was diagnosed with erysipelas.
 The doctors could do little for him, and he died a few days later.

+Personal life

+His grandson was Boston Celtics radio play-by-play man Johnny Most.